MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P09-Displaying-Notes/content.md

 slug: displaying-notes
 ---

 In this section we will make it so users can modify existing notes.
-Remember that the user's notes are stored in the `notes` array in the List Notes Table View Controller and that any modifications they would make will happen in the Display Note View Controller.
+Remember that the user's notes are stored in the `notes` array in the List Notes Table View Controller, but any modifications they would make will happen in the Display Note View Controller.
 When a user taps a cell in the List Notes Table View Controller, we must pass the corresponding note to the Display Note View Controller so that it can be displayed and modified.

 Currently, our Display Note View Controller doesn't contain any property to hold a note, so let's add one now.